earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Are there copyright issues?

-A: There are 247,678,000,000,419 possible songs in the universe.
+A: There are 82,500,000,000,000,000,000 possible 10-note melodies in the universe, and many more possible songs.
 Some songs have 0% similarity with Earthling songs, and some songs have 100% similarity with Earthling songs.
 We have calculated that our songs should have maximum similarity to Earthling songs with maximal ear-worms, while allowing us to continue to release music and assimilate Earthlings.

 Q: But isn’t there a legal gray area of what percentage similarity is fair use?